-9 See page 46ff. for a discussion of ARC, which is an accounting reporting requirement but not a funding requirement.
-It does however represent a reasonable calculation of the amount of money the employer might contribute each year in order to cover costs attributable to the current year and to reduce unfunded liabilities.
+9 See page 47 for a discussion of ARC, which is an accounting reporting requirement but not a funding requirement.
+However, it does represent a reasonable calculation of the amount of money the employer might contribute each year in order to cover costs attributable to the current year and to reduce unfunded liabilities.